zeroincombenze/tools/maintainer-quality-tools/README.md

 `TRAVIS_DEBUG_MODE="1"`

 enable debug mode execution during local session of test.
-Note this feature is does not work with OCA MQT.
-Local test and TravisCI test slightly different behavior.
+Note this feature does not work with OCA MQT.
+Local test and TravisCI test have slightly different behavior.

 When MQT is execute in local environment the value `TRAVIS_DEBUG_MODE="2"`